 - Relevance of keyword to the ad

 The Quality of the Landing Page is the third component of the QS.
-An ad is only useful to the user if the LP is of high quality.
-A Landing page of high quality can have the following characteristics:
+An ad is only useful to the user if the landing page is of high quality.
+A landing page of high quality should have the following characteristics:

 - Contains content that is relevant and original